John-ish/HamsterCNN/README.md

 Ensure to update the placeholders in the file path variables before running the script.

 The script loads in the CNN model from a json file using the model_from_json library from keras.
+The model from the json file is the one I've trained.
+To train your own model refer to the TrainModel.py file which creates a json file of the model and a file with the weights.
+Simply update the file paths in the CNN-Practice.py file to use the model you've created.

+I've used this approach as you can train multiple models and have different weights files and .json files of these models to reuse on the CNN-practice.py file.
+(Yes, I am aware this is probably not very efficient.)